 Translate

 This story is about my friend Kirsty.
 She lives with metastatic Pheochromocytoma, a type of Neuroendocrine Tumour (NET) of the adrenal glands – (read more here).
 She has an amazing blog that is not just for Pheochromocytomas or even just for Neuroendocrine Cancer patients and supporters because she has not let her condition stop her from doing normal and amazing stuff.
 The challenges she has faced and still facing, are very similar to many cancer patients.
-Kirsty is actually one of the moderators in my private Facebook group, she found me and put herself forward to help out.
+Kirsty was for a while, one of the moderators in my private Facebook group, when she found me and put herself forward to help out.
 My group international in composition working 24/7, so her location in New Zealand was perfect, filling in the North America/Europe normal ‘sleepy’ time around 3am – 7am UK time.

 In 2012, Kirsty moved from UK to New Zealand (i.e. to the other side of the world) because of her as yet undiagnosed illness.
 There she got married to James and had a baby boy (Hugo).
 You can read about her diagnosis and treatment in her blog which is also linked below.
 But that is only part of her amazing story.
 After baby Hugo was born, Kirsty and James had to face a massive moral dilemma during her ongoing treatment, taking a decision to terminate a second pregnancy due to the massive risks of the therapy she was to further endure.
 That’s tough.
 And it was also tough to try again later but this tough decision produced a second baby boy.
 Read Kirsty’s message posted below alongside her ‘bump’ at 35 weeks.
 You will be very pleased to hear Charlie was born via Caesarean section (due to Kirsty’s previous major abdominal surgeries) with no complications at 12:55 on 4th February 2020 weighing a very healthy 4.3kg (around 9.5lbs).